 CD28 is constitutively expressed on CD4+ and CD8+ T cells.
 It has two ligands, B7-1 and B7-2.
 B7-1 expression is inducible on APCs and B7-2 is constitutively expressed on APCs.
 Their expression is upregulated after activation.
 B7-1 and B7-2 have their high-affinity inhibitory receptor named CTLA-4 whose expression is induced on activated T cells.
 The blocking effect of CTLA4-Ig fusion protein is not complete, probably because of redundant roles of CD28 with other costimulatory molecules.

 CD40 is expressed on DCs and B cells and CD40L on activated CD4+ T cells.
 CD40 signals activate DCs and activated DCs in turn promote the activity of CD8+ T cells as well as CD4+ T cells.
 CD40 plays a critical role in Ab class switch.

-At-1501 is an anti CD40Lantibodyy with high affinity to CD40L.
+AT-1501 is an anti CD40L antibody with high affinity to CD40L.
 AT-1501 lacks effector function due to point mutations induced into the FC portion of the antibody.

 AT-1501 has an excellent safety profile in multiple dose escalating IND enabling safety studies.

-AT-1501 is in a phase 1 safety and tolerability study in healthy subject and patients with ALS.
+We have completed a phase 1 safety and tolerability study of AT-1501 in healthy subject and patients with ALS.